 I also teach that the foundation of psychology, what motivates all of us to do whatever we do, is self-interest.
 I explain that even soon-to-be saints, like Mother Teresa, who spent her life feeding the poor, caring for the sick, did so out of self-interest.
 Mother Teresa was not altruistic.
 There is no such thing as Altruism.
 It is a religious construct to motivate good deeds, to get people out of our own heads, even for a moment, to consider others.

-Many students, especially students of religion, have a problem with this lecture.
+Many students, especially believers of religion, have a problem with this lecture.
 And, no doubt, many reading this blog are bridling right now.
 “Of course Altruism is REAL.
-It’s what we strive for, our highest attainment—to give selflessly, because we are fundamentally caring, loving beings.”
+It’s what we strive for, our highest attainment— to give selflessly, because we are fundamentally caring, loving beings.”

 Not so much.
 We are fundamentally self-serving.

-And this is NOT a judgement call.
+And this is NOT a judgment call.
 This is a fact of human nature.
 What can be judged is what we DO with this fact of our nature.

-Bernie Madoff did it to a lot greedy people.
+Bernie Madoff did it to a lot of greedy people.
 He fulfilled their desire to get rich quick without effort when he convinced them to invest with him.
 Purdue Pharma fulfilled the desire of people in temporary and chronic pain, while simultaneously fulfilling the greed of medical professionals with kick-back payments that turned doctors into drug pushers.

 Humans are self-interested beings.
 What we do with this fact is what matters, NOT that we ARE.

 On the other end of the spectrum, Toyota fulfilled the desire of people interested in preserving our planet when they invented the Prius.
 And Tesla and other car makers have done the same with their all electric vehicles.
 Toyota and Tesla produce the cars they do to make money.
 And while serving themselves, they are moving closer to serving the greater good, by producing cars that have low emissions.
-Even better than electric cars, is solar and wind to power them, since over 50% of our electricity still comes from burning coal and other fossil fuels, which continues to do immeasurably damage to our planet.
+Even better than electric cars, is solar and wind to power them, since over 60% of our electricity still comes from burning coal and other fossil fuels, which continues to do immeasurable damage to our planet.

-Self-interest in NOT a curse.
-It is simply a state of being… human, in our case, but seemingly dictates the behavior of everything else that lives on Earth.
+Self-interest is NOT a curse.
+It is simply a state of being… human, in our case, but self-interest seemingly dictates the behavior of everything else that lives on Earth.
 Survival of the fittest is how species last over millennium.
 Not survival of the kindest, whatever ‘kind’ means.
 With every mouthful of food, every article of clothing, every vaccination Mother Teresa provided the sick and poor, she also fed them Christianity.
-She was not kind in spreading gospel that Christianity saves souls.
-Instead of teaching the value and necessity of socially responsible behavior, which would have served the greater good, preaching rewards in the afterlife does not serve the living, or their future.
+She was not kind in spreading gospel that Jesus saves their souls.
+Instead of teaching the value and necessity of socially responsible behavior, which would have served the greater good, preaching rewards in the afterlife does not serve the living or their future.

-Self-interest does NOT need to manifest as narcissism.
-Green, or Toyota, or the parents who work to provide for their kids, or helping a friend in need, most of us contribute to supporting our society or there would be no human race.
-We have the capacity to be giving, generous, thoughtful beings.
+We all have the capacity to be giving, generous, thoughtful beings.
 Our motivation is irrelevant.
-It is our ACTIONS that determine our morality, whether or not we are contributing to creating a society that thrives, or participating it our own demise.
+It is our ACTIONS that determine our morality, whether we are contributing to creating a society that thrives, or participating it our own demise.

-Self-interest is coded in our DNA, and is not a threat to humanity, but a valuable characteristic, a useful asset.
+Self-interest is encoded in our DNA, and is not a threat to humanity, but a valuable characteristic, a useful asset.
 We just need to lengthen our time horizon beyond our own lifetime, broaden our self-absorbed view.
-We must learn that acting 'altruistically' means recognizing our impact on each other and the planet, then accounting for others needs, as well as our own, is in all of our self-interest.
+We must learn that acting 'altruistically' means recognizing our impact on each other and this planet, and that accounting for the needs of others as well as our own IS in all of our self-interest.